JeanVydes/docker-engine-api-wrapper/README.md

 ### Create New Container

-For the following example you've already nginx:latest image in your system.
+For the following example you've already `alpine:latest` image in your system.
 For know open a cmd and type `docker image ls`, otherwise you can edit the image and use what you want...

 [More Information](https://docs.docker.com/engine/api/v1.41/#tag/Container/operation/ContainerCreate)